For history lovers of all ages…

 TEMPORARY CLOSURE OF SOCIETY’S RESEARCH ROOM

-The top floor of Wollondilly Library will be closed from 29 August 2022 for renovations for a period of two to three months.
+The top floor of Wollondilly Library will be closed from 29 August 2022 for renovations until further notice.
 As a result, during this time members will not have access to the Society’s records stored in the library.
 Should you have an inquiry society members may still be able to assist by accessing records which have been digitised together with resources held outside the library.

 Monthly meetings will be held in the home of one of our members.
 Members will be notified via email of the details.
 If you wish to contact the Society please email firstname.lastname@example.org or contact us via the Society’s website or facebook page or telephone the secretary on 0427659340.